pawelszymanski/civilization/DEV.md

 ## WORKING ON
-- strip extra props from tiles on save
-- use separate local storage keys for each save game
-- show used local storage space indicator

-- extract vectorLength

-## TODO
 - move new map option to create game popup
 - options popup

+## TODO
 - restore tile yield
+- use offscreen canvas for map

 ## TECHNICAL TO DO
 - inject ctx to map-canvas service in constructor